 Corgi owners say community has ‘lost part of our world’ with Queen’s death

-The Queen owned more than 30 corgis and dorgis during her reign.
+The corgi community has “lost part of our world” following the death of the Queen, a spokesperson has said.

-The corgi community has “lost part of our world” following the death of the Queen, an expert has said.
+During her reign, the late monarch owned more than 30 corgis and dorgis – a corgi-dachshund cross – to whom she was famously devoted.

-The late monarch was known for her love of the breed, owning more than 30 corgis and dorgis – a corgi-dachshund cross – during her reign.
+Throughout her life, she looked after her own dogs as much as possible, feeding and walking them when her schedule permitted.

-Earlier in the year her fondness for the dogs was celebrated during Platinum Jubilee events, with a gathering of 70 corgis at Balmoral and a “corgi derby” at Musselburgh racecourse.
+During weekends spent at Windsor, the corgis joined her and lived in her private apartments.

 Kay Hogg, secretary of the Welsh Corgi League Scottish sector, said the corgi community was saddened at the Queen's death.